seanye24/cse110-w21-group6/specs/adrs/022121-pomo-circles-ADR.md

 ## Considered Options

 * Do not allow the user to see how many pomodoros are left
-* Implement an indicator in the top-right of the site (with circles) that show how many pomodoros need to be completed before a long break
+* Implement an indicator on the site (with circles) that show how many pomodoros need to be completed before a long break

 ## Pros and Cons of the Options